felixlopz/hubrise-test-task/content/apps/aquila/en/connect-hubrise.md

 1. Select **Plugins** from the left navigation panel.
 1. Verify the **Module HubRise** is set to **Activé**.

 Aquila will then complete the process of activating the plugin.
-A new HubRise menu item will appear in the left navigation panel and some settings will be automatically populated, including: Client ID, Client secret, Account ID, Catalog ID, Customer list ID.

 ![Aquila Plugin Installation](../images/004-en-2x-plugin-installation.png)